vvisigoth/tumblr-urbit-api/README.md

 # Tumblr Urbit API integration
-*Note* The Tumblr API does not accurately reflect all responses.
+*Note* The Tumblr API docs do not accurately reflect all responses.
 I have implemented the major keys of blog post responses, but there are some missing.
 If you want the "reblog tag," you'll have to work for it ;)